epicchainlabs/epicchain-graphical-wizard/docs/visual-studio.md

 ---

-### 4. EpicChain Debugger – Simple and Efficient
+### 4. EpicChain Graphical Wizard – Simple and Efficient

-Once your project and configurations are set up, you can easily launch the **EpicChain Debugger** by selecting the **"Launch EpicChain Graphical Wizard"** option from Visual Studio’s top-level **Debug menu**.
+Once your project and configurations are set up, you can easily launch the **EpicChain Graphical Wizard** by selecting the **"Launch EpicChain Graphical Wizard"** option from Visual Studio’s top-level **Debug menu**.

 This feature brings a robust debugging environment to your project, with tools that allow you to: